genomic-medicine-sweden/nallo/docs/usage.md

 ## Reference files and parameters

 The typical command example above requires no additional files except the reference genome.
-Skierfe has the ability to skip certrain parts of the pipeline by specifying one or more of the following parameters:
+Nallo has the ability to skip certrain parts of the pipeline by specifying one or more of the following parameters:

 | Parameter                    | Description                                | Type      | Default | Required | Hidden |
 | ---------------------------- | ------------------------------------------ | --------- | ------- | -------- | ------ |